psxjt5/inventree-bambu-plugin/README.md

 InvenTree Machine drivers and support for Bambu Lab 3D printers.

-**This plugin in still under active development and is not currently functional**
+**This plugin in still under active development and is not currently functional.**

 ## Installation